 Simply having a SaaS product that is useful, easy to use, customizable and affordable is not enough in order to ensure a steady stream of users.
 Sad, but true.
 To attract customers and show how beneficial their product is, nearly every single SaaS company offers users a free trial.
 However, not all free trials convert the way SaaS vendors would like to see happen.
-According to Totango, the best SaaS companies are able to convert 25% of their trial users into paying customers.
-If you are falling below this mark, then here are eight steps you need to take to get a higher trial-user-to-subscribing-customer conversion rate.
+According to a survey, 80% of free trial users do not convert into paying customers.
+If you want to leverage free trial opportunity and get more, then here are eight steps you need to take to get a higher trial-user-to-subscribing-customer conversion rate.

 1. Account for Varying Stages of The Buyer’s Journey